-This strategy sets out three key aims; Engage, Enable, Empower, as well as an action plan that we will deliver throughout the life of the strategy and will be updated annually.
+This strategy sets out three key aims; Enable, Engage and Embrace, as well as an action plan that we will deliver throughout the life of the strategy and will update annually.
 We will take a flexible approach, responding to new challenges and opportunities as they arise.
-This strategy will be a living document, continually evolving and taking cognisance of the changing internal and external environment and developing in response to new ideas, research and best practice.
+This strategy will be a living document, continually evolving and taking cognisance of the changing internal and external environment, developing in response to new ideas, research and best practice.

-Together with our communities, we are committed to ensuring our estates become stronger and more resilient. #togetherwecan
+Together with our communities, we are committed to ensuring our estates become stronger and more resilient. #Togetherwecan